How to Apply

 - In your personal statement, let us know why you are interested in Duquesne's graduate program and why you think it's the right fit for you.
 What are your future plans?
 Do you have experience in the field?
 Have you volunteered or had an internship related to History?

-- GRE scores arrive at the Department of History approximately two to four weeks after the exam.
+- GRE scores arrive at the Department of History approximately two weeks after the exam.
 Please keep this timeframe in mind when applying.

 - The Department of History admits approximately 20 students for each fall semester and 3 students for each spring semester.